squid-cache/squid-cache.github.io/Translations.rst

 This just means that your installed Squid does not have the named language code in its installed error page templates.
 Check the latest [[http://www.squid-cache.org/Versions/langpack/|language package]] to see if its been made available since your version was released.

-If its is not available please consider contributing towards the translation.
+If it is not available please consider contributing towards the translation.
 Details are at the top of this page.

 === Now I keep getting: "Unable to load default error language files.
 Reset to backups." ===